berkeley-stat243/stat243-fall-2023/labs/lab0-setup.md

 You are also welcome to come and ask for help on using any of these 4 tools/systems, but these questions will be answered after setup related questions.

+**Deebs's unsolicited advice for the week:** Whatever editor you pick, make sure to spend some time every week learning a few keyboard shortcuts for it.
+The same goes for the bash shell (ctrl+a and ctrl+e are among my favorites) and for your OS of choice in general.
+Not only do they make you more efficient, but they dramatically reduce the cognitive load after a while, and so make your life less painful in the long run.